SocietyForArtisticResearch/texteditor-elm/README.md

 - wikipedia-style footnotes

 ## DONE

+- added more media types, user can select to filter
+- larger preview thumbnails
 - auto close dialog
 - there is an insert popover dialog now
 - display Problems (as warnings etc)